syntaqx/serve/README.md

 - [Git][git]
 - [Go 1.11][golang]+

-Additionally, you will need to set `GO111MODULES=on` when interacting with the project.
+You will need to activate [Modules][modules] for your version of Go, generally by invoking `go` with the support `GO111MODULE=on` environment variable set.

 ### Install